-In pregnancy some women experience many signs and symptoms, while others experience few.
-However, many of the symptoms are particularly common, and nearly all pregnant women will experience one or more of these first signs and symptoms of pregnancy.
-Note that while these are all common pregnancy signs, they can also be indicative of other changes in the body or even a disease.
-The best thing to do is to read through this article and check the signs mentioned.
-The more you have the more likely you are to be pregnant.
+Women experience many different signs of pregnancy.
+However, some symptoms are particularly common.
+While these are all common signs, they can also be indicative of other changes in the body or even a disease.
+The best thing to do is to read through this article and check the symptoms mentioned.
+The more you have, the more likely you are pregnant.

-One of the first pregnancy symptoms you may notice is that your period does not arrive.
-It is one of the more obvious early signs of pregnancy, especially if your period is usually regular.
-During the first month of your pregnancy, it is possible that you will have no symptoms other than this.
+One of the first symptoms you may notice is that your period does not arrive.
+It is one of the more obvious signs of pregnancy, especially if your period is usually regular.
+During the first month of conception, it is possible that you will have no symptoms other than this.

-These are very common during the early stages of pregnancy.
-Though food cravings are among the most well known early pregnancy symptoms, you may also experience dislike to some foods that you previously enjoyed.
-This distaste may come and go throughout the pregnancy.
+These symptoms are very common during the early stages of pregnancy.
+Cravings and aversions to food may come and go throughout the following months.

-This symptom is not uncommon for newly pregnant women to find normally acceptable or even pleasant smells repulsive and overpowering early in the pregnancy.
-Certain aromas may even trigger your gag reflex.
+It is not uncommon for newly pregnant women to find normally acceptable or even pleasant smells, repulsive and overpowering.
+Certain aromas may even trigger a gag reflex.

-It is another of the most common early signs of pregnancy.
-The stress of adjusting to the series of physical changes that you will experience along with the increased levels of progesterone your body will produce can lead to exhaustion, though this will most likely become less noticeable during the second trimester.
+This is another of the more common pregnancy symptoms.
+The stress of adjusting to physical changes alongside increased levels of progesterone, can lead to exhaustion.
+This symptom will most likely become less noticeable during the second trimester.

-The discomfort you experience in your breasts may be similar to, but will usually be more severe than, that which you feel before your monthly menstrual period.
+The discomfort you experience in your breasts may be similar to, but will usually be more severe than, what you feel before your monthly menstrual period.
 After the first trimester, the pain should diminish significantly, as your body adjusts to the new hormonal levels.

-During pregnancy, the amount of blood and other fluids in your body rapidly boosts, and your kidneys must process more than usual.
+During pregnancy, the amount of blood and other fluids in your body rapidly boosts.
 As a result, more liquid ends up in your bladder.
-This will most likely persist during the pregnancy, as your growing baby exerts increasing pressure on your bladder.
+This will most likely persist throughout the pregnancy, as your baby exerts increasing pressure on your bladder.

-Some pregnant women experience actual fainting and light headedness.
+Some pregnant women will feel light-headed and may even faint.
 This is usually not an issue past the fourth month of pregnancy.

-During the first trimester, miscarriage (spontaneous termination of pregnancy within the first 20 weeks) is likely.
-Some pregnancies end even before you know your first pregnancy symptoms.
-This can result in a phenomenon known as a “chemical pregnancy” in which enough hCG is produced to register a positive pregnancy test, but following tests indicate negative results (as hCG production stops following a very early miscarriage).
-Though many women are not aware of this fact, pregnancy loss is relatively common.
+During the first trimester, miscarriage (spontaneous termination of pregnancy) is likely.
+Some pregnancies end even before you experience your first symptoms.
+This can result in a phenomenon known as a “chemical pregnancy”.
+This is when enough HCG is produced to register a positive reading, but following tests indicate negative results.
+Though many women are not aware of this fact, miscarriage is relatively common.